 Hearing aids help many people, including children who experience mild to moderate hearing loss.
-However, for children with severe to profound hearing loss, hearing aids might not be enough for them to understand sounds and learn speech.
-Their cochlea, or inner ear, may be damaged to the point where amplification alone may not provide them access to sounds.
-With a more severe hearing loss, their hair cells in the cochlea, which are critical in the transmission of sound to the brain, may not be working.
-Since these hair cells do not regenerate, a cochlear implant may be the best option for your child.
+However, for children with more severe types of hearing loss, hearing aids might not be enough for them to understand sounds and learn speech.
+Their inner, outer or middle ear may be damaged to the point where amplification alone may not provide them with access to sound.

-Predicting how well your child will do with a cochlear implant is difficult because there are many factors to take into consideration.
-However, we know through experience and research that your child could experience the following by hearing with a cochlear implant:3
+Predicting how well your child will do with a hearing implant is difficult because there are many factors to take into consideration.
+However, we know through experience and research that your child could experience the following by hearing with an implant:3

 Profound sensorineural hearing loss in both ears and limited benefit from hearing aids.

 * Cochlear implants are FDA approved in the United States for children 12 months of age and older, except for the Hybrid L24 Implant which is approved for those 18 years and older.

 Severe to profound sensorineural hearing loss in both ears with limited benefit from hearing aids and speech scores of less than 30 percent correct when using hearing aids.